British singer Ed Sheeran wins 'Shape of You' plagiarism case

-According to Sami Switch’s lawyer (real name: Sami Chokri), “the similarity between the two”. hook Both songs stand out.”
-Switch sued Ed Sheeran, along with a second songwriter, Ross O’Donoghue.
-“They’re almost identical, so a casual, experienced listener might think one comes from the other,” Switch’s lawyer said: “This does not prove there is a copy, but it is an important starting point.”
+According to Sami Switch’s lawyer (real name: Sami Chokri), “the similarity between the hooks of both songs was striking”.
+Along with another songwriter, Ross O’Donoghue, Switch sued Ed Sheeran.
+“They’re almost identical, so an ordinary, experienced listener might think one comes from the other,” said Switch’s lawyer.
+“It doesn’t prove it’s a copy yet, but it is an important starting point.”

-musical hook is a short piece of song or melody that is repeated and hooked like an earwig. for example ova-ova In the chorus of both songs.
+A musical hook is a short piece of song or melody that is repeated and hooked like an earwig.
+For example ova-ova in the chorus of both songs.
 Listen and Compare:

+During the hearing, both the parties summoned the musicians.
+One said the songs were “quite different”, the other noted “striking similarities”.
+Ed Sheeran eventually won the case.

+The issue of plagiarism dragged on for years.
+Ed Sheeran’s “Shape of You” is Spotify’s most streamed song:…

 Read Full News